retarduser404/telegrambot/README.md

  ┣ 📜 .gitignore        # Ignore sensitive files
  ┗ 📜 .env (ignored)    # Bot token & secrets

-.gitignore (example)
+.gitignore

 .env
 *.json
 *.key
 __pycache__/

-👨‍💻 Contributing

-Contributions, issues, and feature requests are welcome!
-Feel free to fork this repo and submit PRs.
+🛡 Security Disclaimer

+Uses a single encryption key (key.key) → if leaked, all data is exposed

+Data stored in JSON files → okay for demo, unsafe for production

+Telegram bots are not end-to-end encrypted → not ideal for sensitive secrets

+Intended as a learning project, not as a professional vault replacement

 📜 License

-This project is licensed under the MIT License – free to use, modify, and distribute.
+This project is licensed under the MIT License.